-For three years in a row, Tea Forté has partnered with The New York Botanical Garden (NYBG) to curate an ongoing series of collections featuring teas and tisanes inspired by the Garden itself.
-In the spring of 2019, we debuted the Jardin Collection, followed by the Fleur Collection in 2020 and the Soleil Collection in 2021—a sunny quintet of black, green, white and herbal tea blends showcasing the natural aromatics and sumptuous flavors of spring's bounty.
+For four years in a row, Tea Forté has partnered with The New York Botanical Garden (NYBG) to curate an ongoing series of collections featuring teas and tisanes inspired by the Garden itself.
+In the spring of 2019, we debuted the Jardin Collection, followed by the Fleur Collection in 2020, the Soleil Collection in 2021, and the Paradis Collection in 2022—a tropical selection of black, green and herbal tea blends that highlight the fragrances and flavors of orchid, lemongrass, citrus, and mango.
 Each of these collaborations is a celebration of our shared interest in the natural world's abundance, paired with our dedication to preserving its wellbeing.
 A portion of each collaborative collection supports the NYBG's work in plant research and conservation, horticulture, and education.

 INTO THE SPLENDOR